 - Each of your products has their own post (and links to your in depth benefits posts).

-Keep in mind the length you want each piece of content to be when you’re – for blogs around 3 pages is great, for youtube videos 10-12 minutes is ideal, and for podcasts 30min-1 hour is standard.
+Keep in mind the length you want each piece of content to be when you’re – for blogs 900+ words is great, for youtube videos 10-12 minutes is ideal, and for podcasts 30min-1 hour is standard.

-Step three – How often to post new content
+Step three – How often do you want to post brand pillar content?

-So you have a list of raw ideas, and you have your topics.
-These are topics you KNOW about so they shouldn’t be hard to talk about on your blog.
+Now you have a list of raw ideas, and you have your topics.
+These are topics you KNOW about so they shouldn’t be hard to talk about.